spatie/package-skeleton-laravel/README.md

 **Note:** Replace ```:author_name``` ```:author_username``` ```:author_email``` ```:package_name``` ```:package_description``` with their correct values in [README.md](README.md), [CHANGELOG.md](CHANGELOG.md), [CONTRIBUTING.md](CONTRIBUTING.md), [LICENSE.md](LICENSE.md) and [composer.json](composer.json) files, then delete this line.

 This is where your description should go.
-Try and limit it to a paragraph or two.
+Limit it to a paragraph or two.
 Consider adding a small example.

 ## Support us